Pioneering female pro wrestler Johnnie Mae Young dies at 90

 While potential male wrestlers were off fighting in World War Two, Young and other women made inroads in the sport.
 She helped open Canadian wrestling to women and was among the first female wrestlers to tour post-war Japan in 1954, WWE said.

 Ellison was the first female member of the WWE's Hall of Fame.
 She died in 2007.
-Young became the third woman to receive the honor when she was inducted in 2008.
+Young became the third woman to receive the honour when she was inducted in 2008.

 In their later years, Young and Ellison shared a home and sports complex in Columbia, where they trained would-be wrestlers.
 They also made comic appearances in televised WWE events.